 As a friend of the Jewish Film Institute, you already know that film and media is a powerful medium for illuminating perspectives and uncovering our collective stories.
 Giving a gift to JFI ensures that film and media that examines the depth and breadth of the global Jewish experience will continue to be produced, presented and discussed.
-Scroll down to make a donation and see a list of JFI's programs in need of your support.

 Next Wave programs reach a vital and diverse community of contemporary film lovers ages 18-35 with interactive and social programs that combine film with art, music, comedy, food, politics focusing on innovative new Jewish content.